 - Complete an application for admissions online.

-- You registration will be completed within 48 hours.
+- Your registration will be completed within 48 hours.
 Check MyTNCC to view your class schedule.
-You will only be notified by your MyTNCC student email if there is a problem with your registration.
+You will receive a confirmation to your VCCS email account.

-- Pay your tuition, get your student ID and parking decal.
+- Pay your tuition, buy your books, get your student ID and parking decal and have a great summer semester!

 We hope you enjoy your summer at Thomas Nelson Community College and that we see you back next year!